 As a former Head of Property Strategy for a large local organisation, Roger demonstrated the importance of accountability, strong people management skills and compliance with legal requirements when managing conflicting responsibilities.
 As a volunteer business mentor Roger has demonstrated his ability to identify strengths and turn weaknesses into opportunities.

 Mr Brian Hughes:

-Brian is Vice Chair of the Full Governing Board and a member of the Strategy Team.
+Brian is Vice Chair of the Full Governing Board.
 He is a Link Governor to Ms S Cowser (Head of School).
 Brian also meets Ms C Findlay regularly to provide support for Safeguarding and sits on the Learning and Development Committee

 Brian is currently a Head of Service within ESCC Children’s Services managing Single point of access for the service, Early Help family keywork, Troubled families Programme and strategic planning and development.
 Brian has been a qualified Social Worker for over 25 years and has experience of managing a range of services including front line social care teams including duty and assessment and fostering and residential services.